 • But if you are not a very big fan of hot cereal.
 You can also choose cold cereal; however, you must be conscious of serving it.
 Always use a small bowl so you don’t over-serve.

-• It would help if you chose whole-grain wheat cereal or whole-wheat flakes cereal.
+• It would help if you selected whole-grain wheat cereal or whole-wheat flakes cereal.
 Stay away from processed cereals.

-• It's best to choose a cereal with six grams of sugar or less and three grams of fiber.
+• It’s best to pick a cereal with six grams of sugar or less and three grams of fiber.

 • Refrain from adding additional sugars, dried fruit, and other sweeteners like table sugar, honey, and agave.
 You can always use sweeteners for diabetics.